 If you suffer injuries in a car accident, you can file a claim and seek compensation against the driver responsible for the collision.
 However, filing a claim can become more challenging if you are involved in an accident with more than one party.

-Some accidents may involve multiple parties who face liability for damages you suffered.
-You can rely on your Montgomery personal injury lawyer from The Vance Law Firm to investigate and identify the parties involved in your accident and help you file your claim.
+Some accidents may involve multiple parties who face liability for your damages.
+But you can rely on your Montgomery car accident lawyer from The Vance Law Firm Injury Lawyers to investigate, identify the parties involved, and help you file your claim.

 The affirmative defense of contributory negligence applies to Alabama personal injury cases.
-This defense means that the plaintiff may not recover damages for their injuries if they bear any fault in the accident.
+This defense means that you cannot recover damages for your injuries if you bear any fault in the accident.

-Personal injury claims in Alabama require four basic elements to establish fault:
+Personal injury claims in Alabama require showing four basic elements to establish fault:

 Numerous parties can be responsible for a motor vehicle accident in Alabama.
 These accidents include: